If you’ve suffered a whiplash injury due to someone else’s negligence, you could be entitled to claim compensation for your pain and suffering.

 - You suffered whiplash in that accident.

 If all three points above are true, you may be able to sue the other driver.
 Usually, your claim will be made against their motor insurance policy.
-However, you could claim through the Motor Insurers Bureau (MIB) if the defendant was uninsured (we can also help with MIB claims).

 Later on, we’ll look at what proof you can use to support your claim.
-Before we do, we’ll look at the new laws that govern how lower value whiplash claims are handled.
+Before we do, we’ll look at the new laws that govern how lower-value whiplash claims are handled.

 The new laws mean that: